-Function Compute insulin dose: Safe sugar level Computes the dose of insulin to be delivered when the current measured sugar level is in between 3 and 7 units.
-Description the safe zone b Inputs Current sugar reading (r2), the previous two readings (r0 and r1) Source Current sugar reading from sensor.
+Insulin Pump/Control Software/SRS/3.3.2 Function Compute insulin dose: Safe sugar level Description the safe zone b Computes the dose of insulin to be delivered when the current measured sugar level is in between 3 and 7 units.
+Inputs Current sugar reading (r2), the previous two readings (r0 and r1) Source Current sugar reading from sensor.
 Other readings from memory.
-Outputs CompD ose Š the dose in insulin to be delivered Destination Main control loop Main control toop Action: CompD increase is dea computed by rounding the r be delivered. ose is zero if the sugar level is stable or falling or if the level is increasing but the rate of creasing.
+Outputs CompD ose - the dose in insulin to be delivered Destination Main control loop increase is dec computed by ose is zero if the sugar level is stable or falling or if the level is increasing but the rate of the streasing.
 If the level is increasing and the rate of increase is increasing, then CompDose is dividing the difference between the current sugar level and the previous level by 4 and esult.
-If the result, is rounded to zero then CompDose is set to the minimum dose that can Action: CompD increase is dec computed by rounding the r be delivered.
-Requires ose is zero if the sugar level is stable or falling or if the level is increasing but the rate of creasing.
-If the level is increasing and the rate of increase is increasing, then CompDose is dividing the difference between the current sugar level and the previous level by 4 and esult.
-If the result, is rounded to zero then CompDose is set to the minimum dose that can Two previous readings so that the rate of change of sugar level can be computed.
-Action: CompD increase is dec computed by rounding the r be delivered.
-Requires Pre-condition ose is zero if the sugar level is stable or falling or if the level is increasing but the rate of reasing.
-If the level is increasing and the rate of increase is increasing, then CompDose is dividing the difference between the current sugar level and the previous level by 4 and esult.
-If the result, is rounded to zero then CompDose is set to the minimum dose that can Two previous readings so that the rate of change of sugar level can be computed.
-The insulin reservoir contains at least the maximum allowed single dose of insulin.
-Action: CompD increase is dea computed by rounding the r be delivered.
-Requires Pre-condition Post-condition ose is zero if the sugar level is stable or falling or if the level is increasing but the rate of reasing.
-If the level is increasing and the rate of increase is increasing, then CompDose is dividing the difference between the current sugar level and the previous level by 4 and esult.
-If the result, is rounded to zero then CompDose is set to the minimum dose that can Two previous readings so that the rate of change of sugar level can be computed.
-The insulin reservoir contains at least the maximum allowed single dose of insulin. r0 is replaced by r1 then r1 is replaced by r2
+If the result, is rounded to zero then CompDose is set to the minimum dose that can Requires Two previous readings so that the rate of change of sugar level can be computed.
+Pre-condition The insulin reservoir contains at least the maximum allowed single dose of insulin Post-condition r0 is replaced by r1 then r1 is replaced by r2 Side-effects None